Where are your products made?

-I make all of the hand painted jewellery in my wee studio in Mangawhai Heads in Aotearoa.
+I make all of the hand painted jewellery, tufted pieces and card holders in my wee studio in Mangawhai Heads in Aotearoa.

-The recycled acrylic earrings are designed by me in Aotearoa and then made in the UK.
-At this point in time I am unable to find a manufacturer closer to NZ who is able to work with recycled acrylic.
+The recycled acrylic earrings and wooden pins are designed by me in Aotearoa and then made in the UK.
 I have selected this company as they are environmentally conscious and pro active about looking after our planet.
+At this point in time I am also unable to find a manufacturer closer to NZ who is able to work with recycled acrylic and sustainable woods.

 What is your jewellery made from?